format37/llama-docker-playground/README.md

   - (saves time compared to downloading from Docker Hub)

 ### To adjust the Maximum sequence length and Memory requirements
-Set another value of the max_seq_len
+Set another value of the max_seq_len in the webui/llama.py

 ### Put the Models File in Right Place